What employment sector do you work in?

 What education/training did you have?

-I have deferred my final year with for the MSc in Wildlife and Conservation Management.
+I have deferred my final year for the MSc in Wildlife and Conservation Management.
 I am looking for a project to do my dissertation on, hopefully something ecology related – any suggestions welcome!

 What advice would you give to someone coming into the profession?

-Take any opportunity which you can and talk to people within the industry.
-Talking to people opened up new opportunities and experiences and helped me see the different career paths I could take and what skills I would need.
-Volunteering helped me hone skills and decided what I was interested in, and though not always a practical option for everyone, it gave me the confidence and enthusiasm to apply for jobs within the industry
+Take any opportunity you can and talk to people within the industry.
+Talking to people opened up new opportunities and experiences for me.
+It also helped me to see the different career paths I could take and what skills I would need.

 Related Job Profiles